|Price||$300 List||$300 List|

 The remainder of the products all earned a 5 out of 10 for being relatively mediocre when it came to cleaning.
-The Cuisinart did not include a brush and had a variety of hard-to-reach places that would trap juice or pulp residue, but it is dishwasher safe.
+The Cuisinart did not include a brush and had a variety of hard-to-reach places that would trap juice or pulp residue, but it is rated for the dishwasher.
 The BELLA 13694 can be a bit of a pain to clean, covered with small nooks and crannies that are prone to catching bits of produce and can be quite difficult to clean.
 It does include a cleaning brush but we weren't particularly impressed with its quality.
 However, it has components that are safe to put in the dishwasher.
 The Tribest Slowstar's manual states that its components aren't safe to clean in the dishwasher, making it all the more hassle to clean out its various nooks and crannies.
 It does come with a cleaning brush but this didn't do much to help in our minds, which made it one of our least favorite models to clean.

 — Austin Palmer and David Wise